carbon-design-system/carbon/docs/guides/endgame.md

   - [ ] Stop release
   - [ ] Ship with known issues
 - [ ] Coordinate merging of bug fixes related to release
-- [ ] Cut next Release candidate, if applicable
+- [ ] Cut next release candidate, if applicable
   - [ ] Share newest release with Carbon Insiders for additional rounds of testing